 Even though 3D printing technology is growing fast, there are some significant challenges to overcome.
-The 3DSURD project aims to fill the knowledge gap related to the surface finishing and corrosion resistance of 3D printed materials, to make the technology even more competitive.
+The project Surface quality and challenges in 3D printed metals (3DSURF) aims to fill the knowledge gap related to the surface finishing and corrosion resistance of 3D printed materials, to make the technology even more competitive.

-3D printing has attracted significant attention due to the market demands for shorter product development cycles, customising products, sustainability and reducing manufacturing cost and energy consumption.
+3D printing has attracted significant attention due to the market demands for shorter product development cycles, customised products, sustainability and reduced manufacturing cost and energy consumption.
 Despite all these advantages, 3D printing has some drawbacks such as rough surfaces and porosity that must be solved to extend its application.

 3DSURF is expected to clarify the optimised parameters for electropolishing of 3D printed materials which will improve the 3Dprinting industry competence.
 Moreover, a scientific study on the microstructure of 3D printed material and its impact on corrosion resistance of these materials will be provided.